Safety

 Blue Mesa Reservoir

-The reservoir begins to freeze at the east end.
+The reservoir starts to freeze at the east end.
 By the end of December, the ice thickness typically ranges from 4-12 inches (10-30 cm).
 Blue Mesa is usually covered with ice by mid-January.
 Ice thickness averages between 4-24 inches (10-61 cm).
 By May, the reservoir is free of ice.

 Morrow Point and Crystal Reservoirs